Waterproofing a window in a tiled shower

 We want to add a window in the tiled shower enclosure of our master bath, but we’re worried about water damage.
 How can we add a window in a way that will protect the window and the exterior wall from moisture problems?

-Tom Meehan, owner of Cape Cod Tile Works, replies: A window in a tiled tub or shower enclosure is common, but you are smart to be concerned about the potential for moisture damage.
+Tom Meehan, owner of Cape Cod Tile Works: A window in a tiled tub or shower enclosure is common, but you are smart to be concerned about the potential for moisture damage.
 There are a few different ways to approach this project.
-I like to continue the tile into the window jamb as if it’s part of the wall and add a pitched sill.
+I like to continue the tile into the window jamb as if it’s part of the wall after I’ve added a pitched sill.

 In these types of situations, I encourage homeowners to use vinyl-clad windows housed in a wooden jamb.
 The vinyl provides maintenance-free protection from moisture for the window itself.
 The all-wood jamb provides a flat and sound base.
 Make sure that you locate the window outside the range of the spray from the showerhead.

 As with all tiled shower installations, run cementboard throughout the shower area and on the same plane as the window jamb.
 Caulk the joint between the jamb and the cementboard with a good-quality silicone caulk.
 Although the caulk provides an initial seal, it should not be relied on as the only defense against water infiltration through this joint.
 To seal the joint completely and to cover the exposed wood of the window jamb, wrap a waterproof membrane such as Schluter’s Kerdi (www.schluter.com) over the joint and into the window jamb.
 Bond the membrane to the wood with a latex-modified thinset.